-Types of resource groups
+How resource groups work

-Exclusive resource group (Recommended)
+Exclusive resource group (recommended)

 NoteExclusive resource groups for DataService Studio are available only in the China (Shanghai) region.

-Public resource group (For testing only)
+Public resource group (for testing only)

-Item | Exclusive resource group | Public resource group |
+Dimension | Exclusive resource group | Public resource group |

-Ownership of resources | The resources are maintained by DataWorks and exclusively used by each tenant. | The resources are maintained by DataWorks and shared among all tenants. |
+Ownership | Maintained by DataWorks, exclusively used by each tenant | Maintained by DataWorks, shared among all tenants |

-Billing method | This type of resource group is charged by resource group specifications based on the subscription billing method. | This type of resource group is charged by the number of calls and the call duration based on different billing tiers. |
+Billing | Subscription, charged by resource group specifications | Pay-as-you-go tiers, charged by number of calls and call duration |

 Supported data sources | ClickHouse, Hologres, RDS, MySQL, PostgreSQL, SQL Server, Oracle, Tablestore, AnalyticDB for MySQL 2.0, AnalyticDB for MySQL 3.0, AnalyticDB for PostgreSQL, MongoDB, DRDS, StarRocks, and Doris.
 More data sources will be supported in the future. | Hologres, RDS, MySQL, PostgreSQL, SQL Server, Oracle, Tablestore, AnalyticDB for MySQL 2.0, AnalyticDB for MySQL 3.0, AnalyticDB for PostgreSQL, MongoDB, and DRDS |

-Timeout limit | 30s | 10s |
+Timeout limit | 30 seconds | 10 seconds |

 Reliability | High | Low |